The Good Health Shop Blog

 What is a Thermogram and Why Should You Consider it Over a Mammogram?

-Both tests can produce images of the breasts, and both offer the possibility of early breast cancer detection, but other than that, they have nothing in common.
-They’re different tests, produced in different ways, showing completely different things.
-Mammography...
+The Breast Cancer Treatment Services have both tests that can produce images of the breasts, and offer the possibility of early breast cancer detection.
+They have nothing in common.
+They’re different tests, produced in different ways, showing completely different...

 How will I know if I am deficient in something?